nseidm1/TaskExecutor/README.md

 The included abstract TaskExecutorActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.
 TaskExecutorActivity has three abstract methods, allowTaskFiness() and specifyServiceMode(), autoExecuteRestoredTasks().
-Tasks can be finessed to maintain a callback to the currently visible Activity, the the Service has two MODEs, CALLBACK_INCONSIDERATE and CALLBACK_DEPENDENT.
-When the Servie is in CALLBACK_INCONSIDERATE mode the Service will auto execute the Tasks without a valid ui callback.
+Tasks can be finessed to maintain a callback to the currently visible Activity, the the Service has two MODEs, CALLBACK_INCONSIDERATE and CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the os; oh did I mention that Tasks survive process termintion and automatically restore your Tasks :-)
+When the Service is in CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
 In CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restore Tasks will be auto executed.